Here's what you need to know about the health care bill

 Do we know what would happen if these changes became law?

 Not really.
-Members are voting on the bill without any analysis of how much it would cost or who it would cover.
+Members voted on the bill without any analysis of how much it would cost or who it would cover.
 Even stranger is that they don't seem to want to know.

-In a highly unusual move for a bill that would reorganize one-sixth of the country's economy, the House is moving forward without waiting for a score from the Congressional Budget Office, the non-partisan federal agency responsible for modeling the impact of legislation.
+In a highly unusual move for a bill that would reorganize one-sixth of the country's economy, the House moved forward without waiting for a score from the Congressional Budget Office, the non-partisan federal agency responsible for modeling the impact of legislation.

 While Republicans have sometimes criticized the CBO's accuracy, Congress has long used it as the gold standard in analyzing policy changes and without that analysis lawmakers are choosing to essentially fly blind.
 There's no other outside study of the bill's impact and they have not held hearings with experts and policy stakeholders to go over its provisions.